the-scouts/por/sphinx_source/chapter-2.rst

    i.
 Stop any activity if they have concerns over its safety, and must be reminded of this frequently. ii.
 Undertake risk assessments for the activities they undertake, documenting and communicating these with all involved including volunteers, young people and parents. iii.
 Share good practice about how to apply this policy, and making sure that failures to apply this policy are brought to the attention of those involved and resolved through appropriate processes. iv.
 Implement emergency procedures -- evacuation in case of fire or other significant incident.
-Report incidents that cause injuries, or incidents that had the potential to cause injuries, at their earliest opportunity through the appropriate channels (in accordance with Chapter 7).
+Report incidents that cause injuries, or incidents that had the potential to cause injuries, at their earliest opportunity through the appropriate channels (in accordance with :chapter:`7`).

 b. **Leader in charge**